-Triple Talaq bill in Rajya Sabha updates: Passage of the bill is likely to be difficult
+Triple Talaq bill in Rajya Sabha updates: Opposition parties meet in Ghulam Nabi Azad's chamber

 New Delhi, Dec 31: The government is confident that the triple talaq bill, which criminalises the practice of instant divorce by Muslim men, will find support in the Rajya Sabha, whose approval is necessary for the bill to become law.